Hallelujah78/wordle-clone/DEVNOTES.md

 ### Todo

-- take the bull by the horns: our gif size on mobile versus desktop or portrait/landscape if you want

-  - if the viewport width > height, then size the gif based on height
-  - else size the gif based on width

 - list of 2309 words needs to be expanded

   - there are too many common words that are not accepted as valid answers